Czi24/Awesome-MLLM-LLM-Colab/MLLM/MiniGPT-4/MiniGPT-4.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project follows the licenses of the original repositories.
+For more details, please refer to the LICENSE file and the license files in the original repositories.